 Following the termination of Xperi's prior stock repurchase program after the closing of the Mergers, on June 12, 2020 the Board of Directors (the "Board") of the Company authorized a new stock repurchase program providing for the repurchase of up to \$150.0 million of the Company's Common Stock dependent on market conditions, share prices and other factors.
-As of March 31, 2021, the Company has repurchased a total of approximately 6.0 million shares of common stock, since inception of the plan, at an average price of \$15.87 per share for a total cost of \$95.1 million.
-As of December 31, 2020, the Company had repurchased a total of approximately 4.9 million shares of common stock, since inception of the plan, at an average price of \$14.25 per share for a total cost of \$70.1 million.
+On April 22, 2021, the Board authorized an additional \$100.0 million of purchases under the existing stock repurchase plan.
+As of June 30, 2021, the Company has repurchased a total of approximately 6.4 million shares of common stock, since inception of the plan, at an average price of \$16.30 per share for a total cost of \$105.1 million.
+As of December 31, 2020, the Company had repurchased a total of approximately 4.9 million shares of common stock, since inception of the plan, at an average price of a total cost of \$70.1 million.
 The shares repurchased are recorded as treasury stock and are accounted for under the cost method.
 No expiration date has been specified for this plan.
-As of March 31, 2021, the total remaining amount available for repurchase was \$54.9 million.
-The Company plans to continue to execute authorized repurchases from time to time under the plan.
+As of June 30, 2021, the total remaining amount available for repurchase under this plan was \$144.9 million.
+The Company expects to continue to execute authorized repurchases from time to time under the plan.

 The Company issues restricted stock units as part of the equity incentive plans described above.
 For the majority of restricted awards, shares are withheld to satisfy required withholding taxes at the vesting date.
 Shares withheld to satisfy required withholding taxes in connection with the vesting of restricted awards are treated as common stock repurchases in the condensed consolidated financial statements because they reduce the number of shares that would have been issued on vesting.
 However, these withheld shares are not included in common stock repurchases under the Company's authorized share repurchase plan.
-During the three months ended March 31, 2021 and 2020, the Company withheld 0.3 million and 0.2 million shares of common stock to satisfy \$7.4 million and \$3.1 million of required withholding taxes, respectively.
+During the three months ended June 30, 2021 and 2020, the Company withheld 0.1 million and 0.2 million shares of common stock to satisfy \$1.0 million and \$2.8 million of required withholding taxes, respectively.
+During the six months ended June 30, 2021 and 2020, the Company withheld 0.4 million and 0.4 million shares of common stock to satisfy \$8.3 million and \$5.9 million of required withholding taxes, respectively.